astorDev/backi/postgres/for-update-article/index.md

 await using var tx = db.Database.BeginTransaction();
 ```

-As you might expect that will work as well:
+As you might expect, that will work as well:

 ```text
  Starting Lock Hundred